llamakc/LttR/README.md

 Here is a short script that lets you listen to one of a few streaming radio stations from the command line.
 Is it a configuration file?
 No. Is it an excuse to make a pull request?
 Yes.

-Fork the project and submit a pull request to have your favorite station considered for inclusion.
+Submit a pull request to have your favorite station considered for inclusion.

 Anyway, thanks for all the fish.